open-oni/open-oni/README.md

 **Please note**: for development, look at the [docker setup](docker/README.md).

 Production install instructions are still a work in progress.
+We reccomend installing from the latest [release](https://github.com/open-oni/open-oni/releases) to evaluate the software.
+If you are interested in contributing code, please use the dev branch.
+Please see [the contribute page on the wiki](https://github.com/open-oni/open-oni/wiki/Contribute) for details.

 Testing
 -------